EmreDogann/unity-guid-reference/README.md

 ## What is this?
 This is a fork of the excellent plugin created by the [Unity Spotlight Team](https://github.com/Unity-Technologies/guid-based-reference) which allows cross scene referencing of Game Objects and serializing of said references to disk.

+If you want to learn more about this plugin, please see this fantastic [video](https://www.youtube.com/watch?v=6lRzXqfMXRo).

 ## What's Changed?
 - Along with Game Objects, you can now also reference any Component across scenes.
 - GuidComponent now better retains its Guids when used in prefabs (although not in all cases, please see Issue tickets).
 - Revamped editor property drawers for Game Object and Component Guid References for a better UI/UX.
 - Added optional support for [Sisus' Component Names](https://assetstore.unity.com/packages/tools/utilities/component-names-212478).
-- All the while trying to keep the runtime performance overhead and garbage generation to a minimum ([as intended with the original](https://www.youtube.com/watch?v=6lRzXqfMXRo)).
+- All the while trying to keep the runtime performance overhead and garbage generation to a minimum.

 ## How To Install
 Simply download this repository as a .zip file and extract into your project!